robert-e-davidson3/bitpit/README.md

 This doesn't matter for this project, however.

 I use Zod extensively because it simplifies assurance of type over the wire.

-## What I'd Do Differently

-I have been building a side project for the past few months so I took heavily from there.
-That turned out to be a big mistake because I didn't need very much of that code.
-Hence the overbuilt project!

-I'd have set up a VPN so I could get past the IP blocking or build a mock of of the blockchain.com API to test against.